romana/romana.github.io/faq/faq.md

 ---

-#### 18. Is there any training available?
+#### 19. Is there any training available?

-Soon.
-We are working with a partner to develop the curriculum for a one day, hands on training workshop and have the first classes in the San Francisco Bay Area sometime in March 2016.
+Yes.
+We are working with a partner to develop the curriculum for a one day, hands on training workshop and have the next classes in the San Francisco Bay Area sometime in March 2017.

 If you are interested in learning more, send an email to [training@romana.io](mailto:training@romana.io).